bmurphCRM/Naloxone-Information-Tracking-System/README.md

 **Application Installation & User Guide**

 The Naloxone Inventory Tracking System application is installed via a Salesforce unmanaged package.
-The installation instructions and user guide can be accessed at the following link:   More information on the Force.com IDE: https://developer.salesforce.com/page/Force.com_IDE
+The installation instructions and quick start guide can be accessed at the following link: https://sfdc.co/NITSApplication

 **Example: List View of Rx Orders**